Desserts

 2. LUNA

-One of the most hyped-up bakeries to open this year is LUNA along Amoy Street, and they make a lush Orh Nee Cake, where lilac-coloured yam and gingko paste is spliced by fluffy vanilla sponge and a light Chantilly cream.
-A slice is sold at $8, while a whole cake is $80.
+One of the most hyped-up bakeries is LUNA along Amoy Street, and they make a lush Orh Nee Cake, where lilac-coloured yam and gingko paste is spliced by fluffy vanilla sponge and a light coconut Chantilly cream.
+The cake is topped with white chocolate pearls and desiccated coconut to finish.
+A slice is sold at $8.50, while a whole cake is $65 for 16cm or $85 for 20cm.

 Address: 53 Amoy Street, Singapore 069879